Catalog of Federal Domestic Assistance (CFDA) Number: 84.133F-1.

 III.
 Eligibility Information

 1. Eligible Applicants: Eligible individuals must have training and experience that indicate a potential for engaging in scientific research related to the solution of rehabilitation problems of individuals with disabilities.
-The program provides two categories of Research Fellowships: Merit Fellowships and Distinguished Fellowships.
+The program provides two categories of Research Fellowships: Distinguished Fellowships and Merit Fellowships.

 1. Address to Request Application Package: You can obtain an application package via the Internet or from the Education Publications Center (ED Pubs).
 To obtain a copy via the Internet, use the following address: http://www.ed.gov/fund/grant/apply/grantapps/index.html.

-If you request an application from ED Pubs, be sure to identify this program as follows: CFDA number 84.133F.
+If you request an application from ED Pubs, be sure to identify this competition as follows: CFDA Number 84.133F-1.

 Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the application narrative (Part III) to the equivalent of no more than 24 double-spaced pages, using the following standards:
+You must limit the application narrative (Part III) to the equivalent of no more than 24 double-spaced pages.
+The following standards are recommended:

 - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).

-The page limit does not apply to Part I, the Application for Federal Assistance; Part IV, the assurances and certifications; or the one-page abstract, the eligibility statement, the curriculum vitae, the bibliography, the letters of recommendation, or the information on the protection of human subjects.
-However, the page limit does apply to all of the application narrative section (Part III).
+The page limit does not apply to Part I, Application for Federal Assistance; Part IV, the assurances and certifications; or the one-page abstract, the resume, the bibliography, or the letters of support.
+However, the page limit does apply to all of the application narrative (Part III).